-But given all this I have questions.
-The idea floating around the rumour mill is that Days of Future Past will erase the original X-Men Trilogy continuity so that the First Class characters can continue on, but basically everything in this viral site is stuff we basically know didn’t happen, or at least we should know did happen, right?
-As in, the First Class universe isn’t exactly all sunshine and rainbows; it seems to go exactly how Magneto feared it would.
+But given all this, I have questions.
+The idea floating around the rumour mill is that Days of Future Past will erase the original X-Men Trilogy continuity so that the First Class characters can continue, but basically, everything in this viral site is stuff we basically know didn’t happen, or at least we should know did happen, right?
+As in, the First Class universe isn’t all sunshine and rainbows; it seems to go precisely how Magneto feared it would.

-So then does the movie mutate (SEE WHAT I DID THERE) that timeline into the original trilogy time line then?
+So then, does the movie mutate (SEE WHAT I DID THERE) that timeline into the original trilogy timeline then?
 Because that would be… interesting.
-I don’t know for sure but what I can tell you is that I have less and less faith that this movie is going to be actually good.
-It might be fun, but I don’t think it’s going to be good.
+I don’t know for sure, but what I can tell you is that I have less and less faith that this movie will be actually good.
+It might be fun, but I don’t think it will be good.

-There was an action sequence debuted at the MTV Movie Awards tonight, once it’s available in Canada I might have some commentary but suffice to say that while it has some redeeming features (Ice Man on a ice slide!
-Sunspot looking perfect!) it also has some worrisome ones (everyone wearing hard to distinguish black costumes, Bishop using his power to charge a gun? what?).
+There was an action sequence debuted at the MTV Movie Awards tonight; once it’s available in Canada, I might have some commentary, but suffice it to say that while it has some redeeming features (Ice Man on an ice slide!
+Sunspot looking perfect!) it also has some problematic ones (everyone wearing hard to distinguish black costumes, Bishop using his power to charge a gun? what?).

-X-Men: Days of Future Past_ is set for release on 23rd May.
-In the mean time check out the rest of the new viral site here: 25 Moments.
+X-Men: Days of Future Past_ will be released on 23rd May.
+In the meantime, check out the rest of the new viral site here: 25 Moments.